The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 Bruneians are proud of their long history.

 The Bruneian Empire, which lasted 500 years (1368 - 1888), was a major player in the Malay Archipelago for centuries.
-The Empire left its imprint on the island of Borneo (many historians believe that “Borneo” is actually named after “Brunei”).
+The Empire left its imprint on Borneo island (many historians believe “Borneo” is named after “Brunei”).
 Brunei was a British protectorate state from the late 19th century until the late 20th century, only disrupted by a challenging five year period during World War II (1941-45), when Brunei fell under Japanese occupation.
 Brunei did not gain its independence again until January 1st, 1984 (one of the last British colonies to do so).
-Fortunately, a late start to the 20th century didn’t hold Brunei back too much, thanks to its thriving oil and gas industry, which has been highly productive since the 1920s.
+Fortunately, a late start to the 20th century didn’t hold Brunei back much, thanks to its thriving oil and gas industry, which has been highly productive since the 1920s.

 The discovery of oil was a blessing for Brunei